Coder-Chitta/Excel-For-Data-Analytics/README.md

 Before Learning Excel Let's Learn Some Basic Things About Excel Workbooks

+## Basic Parts of Microsoft Excel Window
+Some parts of the Excel window (such as Ribbon and scroll bars) are standard in most other Microsoft programs.
+However, other features are more specific to spreadsheets, like the formula bar, worksheet tabs, and name box.

+The following are the basic parts of the Microsoft Excel Window:

+- Quick Access Toolbar
+- File Tab
+- Title Bar
+- Control Buttons
+- Menu Bar
+- Ribbon/Toolbar
+- Dialog Box Launcher
+- Name Box
+- Formula Bar
+- Scroll Bars
+- Spreadsheet Area
+- Leaf Bar
+- Column Bar
+- Row Bar Cells
+- Cells
+- Status Bar
+- View Buttons
+- Zoom control

 ### Worksheets:
 Worksheets are the primary building blocks of an Excel workbook.
 Each worksheet consists of a grid of cells arranged in rows and columns.
 You can add, delete, rename, move, and copy worksheets within a workbook.